openedx/edx-platform/docs/en_us/course_authors/source/building_course/course_rerun.rst

 * For a course that is hosted on the `edge.edx.org`_ site, verify that you have permission to create courses in Studio.
 See :ref:`Use Studio on Edge`.

-  For a course that is hosted on the `edx.org`_ site, contact your Program Manager.
+* For a course that is hosted on the `edx.org`_ site, contact your Program Manager.
 Your Program Manager will create the new course using the re- run feature, and then work with you to complete the steps to :ref:`update the new course<Update the New Course>`.

-* Verify that the course that you want to re-run is in edX Studio.

-* Verify that you are a member of the course staff for the course that you want to re-run.
+To re-run a course, you must have course creation privileges in Studio and you must be a member of the course team for the course you want to re-run.

 To re-run a course: